pbikki/ocs-install/README.md

 > :exclamation: IBM Cloud add-on for OCS as of now, only supports `Internal - dynamic storage` mode which is a straight-forward approach to setup an OCS cluster.

 > Below is a gist from the cloud docs and may not cover complete configuration.
 This is will help install basic OCS cluster.
-For details, refer the above cloud docs.
+For details, refer the [cloud docs](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep)

 > Note the steps are only applicable to Managed OpenShift clusters (ROKS) on VPC infra on IBM Cloud